anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 their own operating systems from the underlying physical resources.
 Also known as a virtual machine monitor (VMM).

-**Instance:** is a virtual compute resource, in a known state such as running or suspended, that can be used like a physical server.
+**Instance:** Is a virtual compute resource, in a known state such as running or suspended, that can be used like a physical server.
 It can be used to specify VM Instance or Container Instance.